ftes/kissdb/README.md

 - `KISSDB_close` frees the memory and destroys the enclave
 - the hash tables of `KISSDB` instances remain in enclave memory, the untrusted application only has the `enclave id`
 - `KISSDB_Iterator` instances live in untrusted memory
+- non-sensitive data (header, hash tables) are stored in the `.db` file in the clear

 # ToDo